nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/CEPLAS-StartYourARC-Series/2023-05-31_CEPLAS-Session02/slides.md

 # Your fresh ARC folder

 1. Create and navigate to a local folder, which you want to initialize as an ARC.
-Open the command line inside the folder.
+2. Open the command line inside the folder / Navigate via command line to that folder.